Summer 2021 Newsletter

 - We offer traditional, honors, accelerated, and online bachelor’s degree programs so you can choose the path that is right for you.

-- The Economics major includes a solid foundation in economic analysis, as well as the opportunity to specialize in an area of economics (quantitative, development, environmental, public policy, or race/class/gender).
+- The Economics major includes a solid foundation in economic analysis, as well as the opportunity to specialize in an area of economics (quantitative, development/international, environmental, political economy, public policy, or race/class/gender).

 - Our students are required to choose a second major or minor, giving you the flexibility to tailor your education to your unique interests and goals.
 Popular secondary programs include business, statistics, and other social sciences.